Jayesh0706/notes/Docker Interview Questions.md

 - **Stateful workloads caution:** When running databases or any stateful app on Kubernetes, design with persistence and backup in mind.
 Use StatefulSets and PVCs.
 Understand that if the whole cluster goes down, you must have backups of etcd (for cluster state) and PV data (if not externally stored) to restore state.
 For critical data, some prefer managed database services outside the cluster, but many run stateful systems in K8s successfully.

-- **Autoscaling:** Use HPA for workloads that have variable demand to automatically scale pods.
-Just ensure you have metrics-server installed and your app exports metrics if using custom ones.
-Also ensure your cluster has enough nodes or set up cluster autoscaler so it can add nodes when pod demand exceeds current capacity.
+- **Autoscaling:** Use HPA for workloads that have variable demand to automatically scale pods. ==Just ensure you have metrics-server installed and your app exports metrics if using custom ones.
+Also ensure your cluster has enough nodes or set up cluster autoscaler so it can add nodes when pod demand exceeds current capacity==.

 - **Infrastructure as Code:** Treat cluster setup as code too (maybe using Terraform or CloudFormation for cloud resources, kubeadm or scripts for cluster config).
 This, along with declarative manifests for workloads, yields reproducibility.

-- **Testing changes:** Have a staging namespace or cluster to test new config or releases via the same manifests before applying to production.
-This catches errors in YAML or config issues with less impact.
+- **Testing changes:** ==Have a staging namespace or cluster to test new config or releases via the same manifests before applying to production.== This catches errors in YAML or config issues with less impact.

 - **Keep etcd safe:** If you manage the control plane, secure etcd (enable encryption at rest for secrets if possible, restrict network access to etcd).
 Regularly backup etcd data (there are tools or `etcdctl snapshot`).